-The parties to this agreement are the Department of Homeland Security (DHS) and Feeding Alabama (Employer).
-The purpose of this agreement is to set forth terms and conditions which the Employer will follow while participating in E-Verify.
+The parties to this agreement are the Department of Homeland Security (DHS) and The Arc of Madison County, Inc. (E-Verify Employer Agent).
+The purpose of this agreement is to set forth terms and conditions which the E-Verify Employer Agent will follow while participating in E-Verify.

 E-Verify is a program that electronically confirms an employee's eligibility to work in the United States after completion of Form I-9, Employment Eligibility Verification (Form I-9).
-This Memorandum of Understanding (MOU) explains certain features of the E-Verify program and describes specific responsibilities of the Employer, the Social Security Administration (SSA), and DHS.
+This Memorandum of Understanding (MOU) explains certain features of the E-Verify program and describes specific responsibilities of the E-Verify Employer Agent, the Employer, DHS, and the Social Security Administration (SSA).